-- One-one-one coaching with an industry leader: As a course participant, you’ll get an exclusive career kickstart with one hour of clinical coaching from Occupational Therapy Helping Children’s Founder and Director, Lisa Hughes, after the course.
+You’ll get an exclusive career kickstart with one hour of clinical coaching from Occupational Therapy Helping Children’s Founder and Director, Lisa Hughes.

-- Allied Health Industry Guest Speakers: You’ll also have the chance to hear from guest experts in speech pathology and psychology to help you understand how a great allied health team works together.
+Plus, you’ll also have the chance to hear from guest experts in speech pathology and psychology to help you understand how the allied health team works together.

 Suite 105, Level 1, 14-16 Suakin St, Pymble NSW 2073

-At the end of this two-day intensive course you will:
+At the end of this two-day intensive course you will be able to:

-- Be able to confidently assess and treat children
+- Learn to confidently assess and treat children

-- Be able to create best-practice goals for clients
+- Learn to create best-practice goals for clients

-- Understand how other allied health specialisations can help children who need Occupational Therapy
+- Learn about how other allied health specialisations can help children who need Occupational Therapy

-- Have increased your clinical knowledge in Sensory Processing Disorder (SPD), child development, dyspraxia (DCD), self-regulation and autism spectrum disorders
+- Upskills your clinical knowledge in Sensory Processing Disorder (SPD), child development, dyspraxia (DCD), self-regulation and autism spectrum disorders

 - Understand how OTs work in schools and in the community